natwoshoes/ObjectDetectionModel_LatitudeAI/README.md

 ## Future Work

-We've identified several areas for future improvement:
-- In the future, we’d like to work on the accuracy of the model and work on detecting more objects in the scene.
+In the future, we’d like to work on the accuracy of the model and work on detecting more objects in the scene.

 ## Setup Instructions